bschmidt1206/gettingcleaningproject/README.md

 The data in the 'Inertial Signals' folders (for both training and test) are not used in this project, since this data is not necessary to compute the desired mean values (in step [5] below).

-The columns of the activity labels and features tables are given descriptive names: { "activityid", "activity" } and { "featureid", "feature" } respectively.
+The columns of the activity labels and features data frames are given descriptive names: { "activityid", "activity" } and { "featureid", "feature" } respectively.

 [1] _Merging the training and test data_

 The training and test datasets are each assembled as data frames by cbind'ing the subject, y, and X data frames (in that order).
 Then the training and test datsets are combined into a single data frame using rbind.

 The columns of the merged dataset are given descriptive names.
 Feature names are taken from the features table.
-The order of the features in the dataset (left to right) is assumed to be the same as the order of the features in the 'features.txt' file.
+The order of the features in the dataset (columns from left to right) is assumed to be the same as the order of the features listed in the 'features.txt' file.

 [2] _Extract mean and standard deviation measurements_